The Complete Guide to Washington Landlord Tenant Law (2024)

 • Unpaid rent: If a tenant fails to pay rent when due and after the 5-day grace period, the landlord may issue a 14-day notice to pay.
 If the tenant still does not pay the past-due rent, the landlord may move forward with the eviction process.

-• Lease violation: If tenants violate the lease agreement, the landlord may issue a 10-day notice to comply that details how tenants can cure the issue.
-If the issue is not curable, including waste, illegal acts, nuisances on the property, and any unlawful business, the landlord may issue a 3-day notice to quit.
+• Lease violation: If tenants violate the lease agreement, the landlord may issue a 10-day notice to comply that details how tenants can resolve the issue.
+If the issue is not resolvable, including waste, illegal acts, nuisances on the property, and any unlawful business, the landlord may issue a 3-day notice to quit.

 • Illegal acts: Illegal acts including illegal drug use, physical assault, gang-related activity, and unlawful use of firearms or weapons are grounds for immediate eviction.
 No notice period is required.